Admission to the Museum is FREE.

 *Refer to, but not limited to guided tours (public or scheduled), workshops, talks, demonstration.

-REQUEST GROUP TOUR
+GROUP VISIT AND GUIDED TOUR